How the employer is notified

-MOD doesn’t contact employers in Northern Ireland, but reservists still need to give details of their employer to their commanding officer.
+MOD does not contact employers in Northern Ireland, but reservists still need to give details of their employer to their commanding officer.

-Reservists only have to tell their employer themselves if it’s a condition of their job that they don’t take any other work.
+Reservists only have to tell their employer themselves if it’s a condition of their job that they do not take any other work.

 When an existing reservist changes jobs